marcoalopez/Python_course/notebooks/installing_Python.md

 >
 > This is a cross-platform desktop application for JupyterLab.
 You can find the user guide at the following link https://github.com/jupyterlab/jupyterlab-desktop/blob/master/user-guide.md

 > [!NOTE]
-> An alternative is to download and install the [Anaconda Python distribution](https://docs.anaconda.com/free/anaconda/install/) instead of miniconda, as it contains all the scientific packages needed for the course and many more (> 5 GB of disk space).
-Please note that during the course we won't be using most of the libraries that come with the Anaconda distribution (e.g. machine learning libraries, etc.), so we recommend using Miniconda.
+> An alternative is to download and install the [Anaconda Python distribution](https://docs.anaconda.com/free/anaconda/install/) that contains all the scientific packages needed for the course and many more (> 5 Gb of disk space).
+Please note that during the course we won't be using most of the scientific libraries that come with the Anaconda distribution (e.g. machine learning libraries, etc.), so we recommend using Miniconda instead.

 ## Managing Python packages (install, remove, update, clean)